mxpiotrowski/corcon-glossary/Allison_Graham.md

 ---
-title: Allison Graham
+title: Allison, Graham
 id: 202204152234
+type: person
 ---

 [Douglas Dillon Professor of Government](https://www.hks.harvard.edu/faculty/graham-allison) at University of Harvard.
-Also, a leading analyst of national security with special interest in nuclear weaponry, Russiana and Chinese republics and desicion making.
+Also, a leading analyst of national security with special interest in nuclear weaponry, Russian and Chinese republics and decision making.